whiteskull/whitekit/README.md

 |-- app    > Holds all the code that's specific to this particular application.
 |   |-- assets    > Contains subdirectories for images, stylesheets, and JavaScript files.
 |   |   |-- images
+|   |     `-- components    > Better place for your images of component
 |   |   |-- javascripts    > Use CoffeeScript by default.
+|   |     `-- components    > Place for your javascripts of component
 |   |   `-- stylesheets    > Use SCSS by default.
+|   |     `-- components    > Place for your stylesheets of component
+|   |-- components    > Holds your own components that should be named like slider_component.rb and
+                        should be inherited from BaseComponent
 |   |-- controllers    > Holds controllers that should be named like weblogs_controller.rb for automated URL mapping.
 |   |                    All controllers should descend from ApplicationController.
 |   |-- helpers    > Holds view helpers that should be named like weblogs_helper.rb.
 These are